Picovoice/cheetah/README.md

 ## Language Support

-- English
+- Cheetah Streaming Speech-to-Text currently support English only.
-- Support for additional languages is available for commercial customers on a case-by-case basis.
+- Support for [additional languages is available for commercial customers](https://picovoice.ai/consulting/) on a case-by-case basis.

 ## Demos